coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 **path:** `**/*.js`

-**instructions:** Review the javascript code against the Google Javascript style guide and point out any mismatches
+**instructions:** Review the JavaScript code against the Google JavaScript style guide and point out any mismatches

 **path:** `tests/**.*`